ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 c.
 Witness, listen to, and show full acceptance of the client's thoughts, feelings, or behavior (e.g., tell the client that you want to understand more about her concerns about the kitchen and ask her to explain more about why she does not want to eat or participate in the cooking group).

-## One hundred fourteen Part One Theoretical Foundations and Guidelines for Practice

 d.
 Provide the client with hope or positive feedback and generally show a positive attitude or emotions (e.g., remind the client of how much she usually enjoys the cooking group, and tell her that you, in particular, enjoy eating the food during times when she leads the group).

 Seven.
 You are working with a seventy-two-year-old farmer who has been working on his family's large acreage since he was very young.
 He is currently in the middle of a severe gout flare-up.
 You can see that he is becoming increasingly upset about the situation.
 The harvest is approaching, and if he misses it, his business will lose a significant amount of money.
 He is particularly worried about whether he will be able to drive the tractor for as long as the harvest requires.
 His son and daughter, who would normally be available to help him, are both out of town.
 He cannot take the type of pain medications that would provide him with rapid relief because of the side effects they have caused, and the gout medication that he takes is effective only if taken during a period of several days.
 Please rank-order each response according to the following scale: